The genuine InCD.exe file is a software component of Nero InCD Reader by Nero.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the InCD.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as InCD CD-RW UDF Tools belongs to software Nero AG InCD or Ahead Software AG InCD or Nero 7 Essentials or Nero 7 Ultra Edition or Nero 7 Premium or SecurDisc Viewer by Nero AG (nero.com) or Ahead Software AG (www.nero.com) or Copyright© ahead software gmbh and its licensors (www.nero.com).
+The process known as InCD CD-RW UDF Tools belongs to software Nero AG InCD or Ahead Software AG InCD or Nero 7 Essentials or Nero 7 Premium or SecurDisc Viewer by Nero AG (nero.com) or Ahead Software AG (www.nero.com) or Copyright© ahead software gmbh and its licensors (www.nero.com).

-Description: The file InCD.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\ahead\InCD\).
+Description: InCD.exe is not essential for the Windows OS and causes relatively few problems.
+The InCD.exe file is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\ahead\InCD\).

 The program has no file description.
 The file is not a Windows system file.
 The program starts when Windows starts (see Registry key: MACHINE\Run).
 The program is not visible.
-InCD.exe is able to record inputs.
-Therefore the technical security rating is 39% dangerous, however also read the users reviews.
+InCD.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 37% dangerous; however you should also read the user reviews.

 Recommended: Identify InCD.exe related errors

 External information from Paul Collins: